Menu

 GSQ.
 Table 20.
 Level of Satisfaction

-This table shares the Level of Satisfaction that students at Ashland Theological Seminary have experienced while in their programs.
-There were 15 out of 20 areas that met the benchmark of 4.0 (80%).
-There were thirty-five students who responded to the survey.
-The top six areas were:
+This table presents the Level of Satisfaction that students at Ashland Theological Seminary reported regarding school services and academic resources.
+In 2024–2025, 15 out of 21 areas met or exceeded the benchmark satisfaction level of 4.0 (80%).
+A total of thirty-one students responded to the survey.

 GSQ.
 Table 20.
 Level of Satisfaction %